lsst/qserv/doc/devel/quick-start-devel.rst

 Pre-requisites
 **************

-Follow classical install :ref:`quick-start-pre-requisites`, and then build and install all source dependencies for the current Qserv release:
+Use a Qserv dependencies container image, named qserv/qserv:deps_YYYYMMDD, and then build and install inside it all source dependencies for the current Qserv release:

 .. code-block:: bash